theburningmonk/stream_ext/doc/getting_started.md

     StreamExt.min(input, (a, b) => a.compareTo(b)).then(print);

+### onErrorResumeNext

+The `StreamExt.onErrorResumeNext` method allows the continuation of a stream with another regardless of whether the first stream completes gracefully or due to an error.

+The output stream will complete if:
+* both input streams have completed (if stream 2 completes before stream 1 then the output stream is completed when stream 1 completes)
+* **closeOnError** flag is set to true and an error is received in the continuation stream

+Example:

+    var stream1 = new StreamController.broadcast().stream;
+    var stream2 = new StreamController.broadcast().stream;

+    var resumed	= StreamExt.onErrorResumeNext(stream1, stream2);

 ### repeat

 The `StreamExt.repeat` method allows you to repeat the input stream for the specified number of times.